 If you’re curious to know a bit more on my personal side, my other trips:

 - My mother was a family practice physician [Med School Grad ’39] who later in life followed my lead and completed a residency in psychiatry.
 I followed her passion, her drive to help others, and she in later years followed mine.
 Harriet’s positive attitude was contagious, and she consistently supported our next steps.

 - I read Science and Sanity by Alfred Korzybski in 1969.
 His careful review of Non-Aristotelian thinking, labels, language and the field theory of General Semantics dramatically changed my life.
 His point: Reductionistic thinking prevents the advancement of science and creates unnecessary limitations for Critical Thinking.
 Korzybski appears with full attribution in both of my books.
 Korzybski’s keywords: change & time.

 - I met Anna Freud in Philadelphia at the Philadelphia Association for Psychoanalysis following her presentation at the University of PA.
 She was quick with her conversation and had a wonderful twinkle in her eye.
 Today reality is far more interesting to me than fantasy, but I respect the contributions of those who came before.
 Her influence on my evolution in child psychiatry – in a word: inspirational.

 - I loved psychoanalytic training in Philadelphia and chose only the brightest and most highly respected supervisors for my control cases.
 One of my favorites was Homer Curtis, MD, President of the American Psychoanalytic Association – a man with considerable depth and rigorous thinking.
 We spent many delightful hours of supervision in his office at the Institute of the Pennsylvania Hospital in West Philly.

 - My tour with Dr. Edward de Bono, both at his presentations in ’92 in Norfolk and as an invited guest for his consultation at Electronic Data Systems in ’93, remains memorable to this day.
-As a creative thinker, with a keen awareness of the thinking process needed to reach consensus and action, his CBJ Video Summary underlines the importance of this improved perceptions.
+As a creative thinker, with a keen awareness of the thinking process needed to reach consensus and action, his CBJ Video Summary underlines the modern importance of his improved perceptions.